Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture

 Finally, let $B \subset P$ be an arbitrary bounded subset of $P$.
 We have to show that $\Phi(B)$ is relatively compact in $X$.
 Due to assumption (b) we can choose a strongly equivalent metric $d_{B}$ on $X$.
 Again it suffices to prove that $\Phi(B)$ is relatively compact with respect to $d_{B}$.
 Hence, by the same argument as above, we may consider the restriction $F\big|_{X \times B}$ instead of $F$, and infer from Theorem \ref{thm:main_1} that $\Phi(B)$ is relatively compact. \end{proof}

 \begin{remark} One might conjecture that assumption (a) in Corollary \ref{cor:main_1} can be dropped as assumption (b) already guarantees a unique fixed point of $F_u(\cdot)$.
-However, (b) does not ensure continuity of the fixed point map as the following example shows: Let $X=P=\RR$ and define $F: X \times P \to X$ by
+But that does not work in general, because (b) does not ensure continuity of the fixed point map as the following example shows: Let $X=P=\RR$ and define $F: X \times P \to X$ by